Geriatric Care Managers Help Navigate the Caregiver Journey

 Others are living far away and struggling to manage their older adult’s care from a distance.

 In these situations, a geriatric care manager (GCM) could be a helpful addition to your caregiving team.
-Their expertise in senior care can provide much-needed solutions that you might not have known about.
+Their expertise in senior care can offer solutions you might not have known about.

 A GCM (also called an aging life care expert) understands how to find and navigate local services for seniors.
-Their job is to make sure your older adult is well cared for and reduce family stress.
+Their job is to ensure your older adult is well cared for and to reduce family stress.

 And if you don’t live nearby, hiring a GCM in your older adult’s area gives added peace of mind that a knowledgeable professional is there to look out for their best interests.